Chapter 21: Howlings

 Schimrian yawned and stretched.
 “Indeed, my friend.
 Did he confess his sins to you?”

 “I’m afraid not.
 I suspect he is protecting someone at the Great Abbey whom he holds in high regard.
-It’s helping him resist my many arts of Inquisition.
+It’s helping him to resist my Inquisitional arts.
 He’s a Philistine: he has no appreciation of the time and skill I lavish upon him.”

 “Whom is he protecting?
 A Father?
 It can’t be a lowly novice or a postulant.
 Could it be Camus?”